-The Department of Student Experience aims to foster a supportive, affirming and inclusive campus for racially and ethnically diverse students through programming where students can learn about themselves and others, creating spaces for cultural celebration, advocacy and exploring social justice through a diversity and inclusion lens.
+The Cultural Diversity Office plays a critical role in providing support to BIPOC (Black, Indigenous, and People of Colour) students at the University of Guelph.
+We aim to foster a supportive, affirming and inclusive campus for students through programming where students can learn about themselves and others, creating spaces for cultural celebration, advocacy and exploring social justice through a diversity and inclusion lens including: